creativecommons/cc-legal-tools-app/README.rst

 Then follow `these instructions <https://docs.transifex.com/api/introduction#authentication>`_ to get an API token, and set TRANSIFEX_API_TOKEN in your environment with its value.

+The cc-licenses-data repo should be cloned next to the cc-licenses repo.
+(It can be elsewhere, then you need to set TRANSLATION_REPOSITORY_DIRECTORY to its location.)
+Be sure to clone using a URLlike "git@github..." and not "https://github...", or you won't be able to push to it.

+To enable pushing and pulling the licenses data repo with Github, create an ssh deploy key for the cc-licenses-data repo with write permissions, and put the private key file (not password protected) somewhere safe, owned by www-data, and readable only by its owner (0o400).
+Then in settings, make TRANSLATION_REPOSITORY_DEPLOY_KEY be the full path to that deploy key file.

+Now arrange for "python manage.py check_for_translation_updates" to be run hourly (with the appropriate virtualenv and env vars set).

 Deployment
 ----------